 RDX allows PMS and CRS vendors to completely run their own branded distribution platform, thereby enhancing their product’s functionality, marketability and generating new revenue streams, while keeping a direct support relationship with their hotel customers.
 According to SiteMinder, the key is that there are no third party channel management service providers required as part of the picture.
 For hotel chains with their own CRS systems, RDX solves the complex issues when it comes to two-way channel connectivity.

-Rather than manage a disparate network of relationships and connectivity partners, RDX gives hotel chains all the two-way connectivity they require via one platform, as well as the tools to manage the system as their own and centralize support for their own hotels without worrying about running the underlying technology backbone themselves.
+Rather than manage a disparate network of relationships and connectivity partners, RDX gives hotel chains all the two-way connectivity they require via one platform, as well as the tools to manage the system as their own and centralise support for their own hotels without worrying about running the underlying technology backbone themselves.

 RDX has already signed and begun implementing several major global technology players onto the platform, with the 2012 HITEC (Hospitality, Industry, Technology Exposition and Conferences) convention in Baltimore marking the beginning of a focused global rollout effort.